omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 TODO document glob patterns in verbatimFiles etc

-TODO document <@setoutput path=.../>
-   redirects output to the given file.
-The filename can contain slashes too, i.e. one can write files in a different folder.
-If the folder does not exist, it will be created.

-   If filename is empty, the directive restores output to the original file name (the template's name).
-   This also works if a folder name is given and only the file name is missing (<@setoutput path="src/">): then it will write the file with the original name but into the specified folder.

-   If there are multiple setoutput's with the same file name within a template, the content will be concatenated.
-Concatenation only works within one template;
-   if you have multiple templates writing into the same file, they will overwrite each other's content, and it is undefined which one will win.

-   Empty and blank files (ie. those containing only white space) will not be created, i.e. processing will skip writing it without any question, warning or error.
-   This allows you to easily create conditional files.
-This also means that you cannot create empty files this way.
-However, this "limitation" is easy to overcome as most file formats (ned, c++, ini, xml, etc) have a comment syntax, so you can just write a file that contains only a comment ("// file intentionally left blank").
-   Alternatively, you can create an empty file using the FileUtils Java utility class (<@do FileUtils.createFile("empty.txt", "")!/>).

-NOTE: although blank files are not created, the template engine will not delete an
-      existing file that happens to be already there with the same name.

-TIP: A typical usage: <@setoutput path=fileName?default("")/>, which means that if
-     the fileName variable undefined (absent), use "" as file name, i.e. save to the original file name.

 TODO show how to write templates that are suitable for more than one wizard.

 TODO check: BeanWrapper cannot access inherited methods? (e.g. toString())